Ultimate Guide to Skincare for Rosacea: Reduce Symptoms

 An effective and gentle solution to managing Rosacea symptoms is to switch from traditional facial cleansers to an oil-cleansing method, like Mokosh Makeup Remover & Cleansing oil (all skin types).
 Mokosh offers this effective yet gentle method of cleansing your face while replenishing essential omega-6 fatty acids in your skin’s cells.

 As well as avoiding harsh soaps and astringents, it is also wise to avoid harsh exfoliators, which may further irritate and break out your skin.
-If you still decide to exfoliate, use water-activated scrubs like Mokosh Exfoliator and Mask (All Skin Types), which gently exfoliates to remove dead cells while stimulating healthy cell turnover for maximum benefits.
+If you still decide to exfoliate, use water-activated scrubs like skincare, mud mask (All Skin Types), which gently exfoliates to remove dead cells while stimulating healthy cell turnover for maximum benefits.

 Symptoms of Rosacea that persist or worsen should consult a dermatologist regarding treatment options, including medications, laser therapies, and topical creams.